chipiki/baikal_be-t1000/README.md

 OpenHardware development board for Russian Baikal BE-T1000 MIPS Warrior P-class P5600 processor

-Project status is "active chematic development".
+Project status is "active schematic development".
 So, we haven't production PCB at this moment.

 #### How to get this project: